Apparently we have a pandemic on our hands and this pandemic needs a solution.

 Treat yourself to golden milk.
 A delicious blend of potent anti-viral spices turmeric and ginger and don’t forget to add a sprinkling of cinnamon.
 Enjoy hot or iced.
 (Make sure you use plant-based milks in these recipes as regular milk is mucus-forming).

 Here is another excellent recipe for a Lemon Ginger Green Tea that contains green tea, ginger, cinnamon, and turmeric.
+Make sure to also add a pinch of black pepper and feel free to leave the cayenne out if you don’t want it spicy.

 Recommended Daily Supplements: